 The best-performing websites load fast on mobile, so if your website isn't loading in less than 3 seconds, you’re putting your visitor numbers at risk.

 Server speed and the complexities of your website’s code contribute to a slow website, but a really common cause is the images on your website.
 If they are large (in terms of bytes) or gigantic in size, they'll take ages to load.

 So, even though you only want the image to be small, your browser has to request and load the image from the server at full size and then shrink it down, significantly increasing your load speed.

 How large should the images on my website be?

-It will depend on the size of the image on the page and what the content of the image is.
+It will depend on the size of the image on the page and the content of the image.

 We find the best approach is to strike a balance between image file size and quality – in other words, make the image as small as possible without making it blurry or if there's text, hard to read.